khirsch/tic-tac-toe/README.md

 ## Specifications ##

-* Display the current player's turn.

-* A marker will appear on the board when the current player clicks a square.
+* A marker will appear on the board when the current player clicks on a square.

 * When a player clicks a square, switch to opposite player's turn.